School Services

 leslie_williams@hcpss.org

-Rebecca Brown, Health Assistant
+Tanya Ivy, Health Assistant

 Medication Information

 All prescribed and over-the-counter student medications needed during the school day require a medication order form to be completed, signed, and dated after July 1st by the student's health care provider.
 Medications must be brought to the health room by a parent or guardian along with necessary completed forms.
-Additional information regarding student medication drop off will be provided at the beginning of the school year.
+Additional information regarding student medication drop-off will be provided at the beginning of the school year.
 If you have any questions, please contact the school nurse via email at leslie_williams@hcpss.org.
 Medication and Health forms are available on the HCPSS website by clicking here.

 Cell Phone Policy as it Relates to Sick Students